-A category-theoretical upper bound on general intelligence, derived through the lens of algebraic topology.
+A mathematical upper bound on embedded intelligence, derived through the lens of combinatorial topology and category theory.

 Wait—what?